Doctoral Program in Bible and Ancient Near East

 Funding and Annual Evaluation

 Scholarships and fellowships are generally renewable for four additional years, based on a favorable annual evaluation by each student's professors by May of each academic year.
 These evaluations will be shared with the students and will be part of the official file, along with grades.
-Additionally, university dissertation fellowships are available on a university-wide competitive basis for the final year.

 Students take exams demonstrating their ability to read German, French and modern Hebrew scholarship on the Bible and Ancient Near East.
 These are administered by the BANE faculty.
 Each exam is three hours long.
 Students, using a hard copy of a dictionary, translate a portion of and answer questions on a text in the research language.
 Students are normally expected to take one of these language exams in each of the first three years.
 The language exams must be completed before the dissertation proposal can be approved.
 Any courses taken in these languages do not count among the courses taken for the BANE doctoral program.